bgamari/ghc-wiki-import/data-parallel/vect-pragma.md

+*Parallelism:* A vectorised value is marked as parallel if its code includes a parallel value or if it includes any parallel types.
+The detailed rules are in the **Vectorisation Avoidance** paper.

 **IMPLEMENTATION RESTRICTION:** Currently the right-hand side of the equation —i.e., `e`— may only be a simple identifier **and** it must be at the correct type instance.
 More precisely, the Core type of the right-hand side must be identical to the vectorised version of `t`.